aphid/ct120_25s/final_project_proposa.md

 ## FINAL PROJECT GUIDELINES

+### DUE DATE: AT ANY POINT BEFORE MAY 23, earlier proposals are ENCOURAGED.

 ### The Project can be any or multiples of

 - A new thing of your choosing made from scratch